kristinemlarson/gnssIR_python/README.md

 reflectometry.
 I pick my file up from SOPAC, but you can use other archives if you prefer.
 2. sp3 - is using the IGS sp3 file, so again, your RINEX file should be GPS only.
 3. gbm - is now my only option for getting a multi-GNSS orbit file.
 This is also in sp3 format.
-It comes from the group at GFZ.
+The gbm file comes from the group at GFZ.

 If the orbit files don't already exist on your system, the rinex2snr.py code attempts to pick them up for you.
 They are then stored in the ORBITS directory.

-Unless the RINEX data are sitting there in your working directory, the code attempts to pick up your RINEX file at UNAVCO.
+Unless the RINEX data are sitting there in your working directory, the code attempts to pick up your RINEX file from UNAVCO, SOPAC, and SONEL.
 I think there is a high-rate option, but I have not extensively tested it.
-Code to download files from SOPAC is also in gps.py but is not currently called.
-Brendan Crowell gave me a rinexdownloader.py script - and you are welcome to give it a look see if you want to write your own.
-Please thank him the next time you see him ;-)
+It only works for UNAVCO.

-The snr files are stored in REFL_CODE/YYYY/snr
+The SNR files created by this code are stored in REFL_CODE/YYYY/snr

 One more thing- it is very comon for GPS archives to store files in the Hatanaka (compressed) format.
 So currently it tries to get the regular RINEX file but if that fails, it tries to download Hatanaka format.
 You need the Hatanaka decompression code (see above) to translate this.
 You need to put it in the EXE area.
+It is called CRX2RNX.

 # Running the RH (gnssIR_lomb.py) code